 According to the Biblical standard of war, even infants were not safe, so who are the missionaries to complain about Islam, when Islam’s standard is far more humane?
 The usual excuse given by anti-Islamic Christians is that the commands to kill children and infants only applied to the ancient Israelites and not to Christians.
 But how does that change the fact that, according to their Bible, the “loving” God commanded the murders of children and infants?
 What kind of “loving” God is that?
 Moreover, as Abularub points out, since Christians believe that Jesus (peace be upon him) is “God”, then he must have been the one who commanded the Israelites to kill babies!

 Next, “Gramps” explained to Jenny that “Allah is not God”.
 To back this up, he appealed again to the debunked “moon-god” myth.
 We have already discussed this embarrassing Christian blunder in another article, so we will only briefly discuss any new claims here.
 According to “Gramps”, archaeologists had found “four idols” in the 1940s, the first of which was an idol of the Babylonian moon-god Sin (who was allegedly known to the Arabs as “Allah”), while the other three were identified as idols of the “daughters of Allah”.
 We have already discussed the first so-called “idol” elsewhere (see note #18), so let us briefly discuss the supposed link between the Babylonian “moon-god” Sin and Allah (Glorified and Exalted be He).
-In actual fact, the Babylonian god “Sin” is different from the god identified in an excavated temple in Hadramawt in Southern Arabia.
-But most importantly, no scholar has identified this deity as “Allah”!
-The latter deity’s name is actually spelled “S-Y-N” and not “S-I-N”.
+In actual fact, the Babylonian god “Sin” is different from the god identified in an excavated temple in Hadramawt in Southern Arabia (Chick did not mention this link but it was claimed by his main source for the moon-god myth: the late Robert Morey).
+But most importantly, no scholar has identified the latter deity as “Allah”!
+This deity’s name is actually spelled “S-Y-N” and not “S-I-N”.
 As the website “Islamic-Awareness” explains:

 “…the name of the Hadramitic patron deity according to the epigraphic evidence is and it is transcribed as SYN.
 The case for SYN being a Moon-god rests on identifying him with the Akkadian Su-en, later Sin: the well-known north Semitic moon deity.
 The presence of three consonants in the name of the Hadramitic deity SYN poses problems for one wishing to equate it with the Babylonian deity Sin which is written by two signs to be pronounced EN-ZU (or ZU-EN).”